CSBiology/CSBlog/README.md

     - `author_link` is a link that will be associated with your name.
 You can for example link your github or twitter account here
     - `category` is one of `progress`, `studynote`, `advanced`
     - `date` is the date of submission in [ISO 8601](https://en.wikipedia.org/wiki/ISO_8601)
+    - `summary` **OPTIONAL**.
+A one-sentence summary of your post. think about it as the hook for readers to click on it.
+    - `preview_image` **OPTIONAL**.
+A link to an image that will be put on top of the post preview.
+Please use a small, 3 by 1 image for this.

 - create a `post.ipynb` file that contains your blogpost.
 This notebook will be parsed and rendered to a html site. **do not forget to save the notebook with cell output**, as the notebook will not be executed on site generation.

 ### `post_config` Dos and Don'ts